What is parvovirus and should parents worry about it?

 Parvovirus B19 infection is on the rise in the United States, particularly for children ages 5 to 9, which has prompted the U.S. Centers for Disease Control and Prevention to issue a health advisory.

-But what is parvovirus, what are the conditions it causes, and should parents be worried?
+But what is parvovirus, what conditions does it cause, and should parents worry?

 Here, CHOC pediatrician Dr. Harry Pellman offers information, advice, and reassurance to parents.